Sharing your story

 How it works

-2. If possible please include a photo, and let us know where you got the photo from.
+- If possible please include a photo of yourself, or of something that relates to the story, and let us know where you got the photo from.

 For written pieces please aim for a maximum 600 words, unless you really need to write more.